 Use Credit and ATM Cards

 You will almost always get the best interbank exchange rate when buying foreign currency with either ATM cards or credit cards, which will usually be 2 to 7 percent better than the rates you'll get when exchanging cash or traveler's checks.
 Try to use credit cards whenever possible for large purchases such as hotel bills, tickets and car rentals.
-However, keep in mind that most credit card companies add fees for transactions made in foreign currencies.
-(Capital One is one of very few U.S. credit card companies that do not.)
+However, keep in mind that many credit card companies add fees for transactions made in foreign currencies.
+(Capital One and select Citi and Chase cards are among the few credit cards that don't.)
 Local vendors such as restaurants and shops may also charge a fee for credit card transactions.
 Read more about avoiding fees and using credit cards wisely in The Best Way to Carry Money Overseas.

 Exchanging Cash and Traveler's Checks

-When exchanging cash or traveler's checks, most of the time it is better to exchange your money in the country you're going to, not in the U.S. An exception to this might be if you are convinced the dollar is going to head sharply lower while you are gone and you want to exchange at the current rate by purchasing traveler's checks in a foreign currency.
+When exchanging cash or traveler's checks, most of the time it is better to exchange your money in the country you're going to, not in the U.S. An exception to this might be if you are convinced the dollar is going to head sharply lower while you are gone and you want to exchange at the current rate.
 For tips on buying currency in advance, see Buying Foreign Currency: Get More Bang for Your Buck.

-You will usually get the best exchange rates at banks, post offices and American Express offices (particularly if using their checks).
+You will usually get the best exchange rates at banks, post offices and American Express offices.
 Hotels are also worth a try.
 Avoid the change bureaus you see everywhere in airports, train stations and touristy areas.
 They usually have the worst rates, though occasionally you'll get lucky.

 Finally, be very wary of black market exchanges, which can be a source of scams or counterfeit currency.